Is this Travelodge the best cheap hotel in Inverness, Scotland? Find out in this Travelodge Inverness City Centre review.

 Up until this year, for no good reason, I have never stayed in a Travelodge.
 But a trip to Inverness in 2021 was the year was the time to put right that wrong.

-Inverness, the ‘Capital of the Highlands’, is perfect base from which to explore Loch Ness, the Speyside whisky region and beyond, especially if you are visiting Scotland without a car.
-Moreover, its attractive riverside setting, rich history and friendly people, make it a great destination in its own right.
+Inverness, the ‘Capital of the Highlands’, is the perfect base from which to explore Loch Ness, the Speyside whisky region and beyond, especially if you are visiting Scotland without a car.
+Moreover, its attractive riverside setting, rich history and friendly people make it a great destination in its own right.

 However, accommodation can be pricey, especially if you are visiting in high season.
 So which is the best cheap hotel in Inverness?

 Travelodge Inverness City Centre is on Academy Street, a five-minute walk to the train station and closer still to the bus station.
-Perfect for taking those day trips!
+Perfect for taking day trips from Inverness.

 There is a good selection of shops, cafes and restaurants close by and the river is a five-minute walk.